solodev/cloud-documentation/src/organizations/index.md

 <img src="../../../images/organizations.jpg" alt="organizations" style="width: 100%; display: block"></a>

-The organizations' page provides an overview of your existing organizations as well as the option to add a new organization.
+The Organizations page provides an overview of your existing organizations as well as the option to add a new organization.

 Existing organizations are shown as cards on the dashboard.
 Each card displays an icon of the organization, and its name and is clickable to access the organization directly.